jaspector

 Monday-Friday; contact for current hours (typically limited in small Vermont towns).

-Typical inspection sequence: Local zoning compliance inspection at or near project completion.
+Typical sequence: Local zoning compliance inspection at or near project completion.
 DFS-inspected projects: foundation, framing, rough-in, final per DFS schedule.

 Any new construction, addition, accessory structure, change of use, demolition, or land development in Brighton requires a local Zoning Permit.
 Vermont DFS Construction Permit additionally required for regulated occupancies.

-1. Contact Brighton Zoning Administrator at Town Office (802-723-4405) to determine applicable zoning district and permit requirements.
+To apply for a building permit in Brighton, VT, follow these steps: 1.
+Contact Brighton Zoning Administrator at Town Office (802-723-4405) to determine applicable zoning district and permit requirements.
 2. Obtain Zoning Permit application form from Town Office or website.
 3. Prepare site plan showing lot boundaries, proposed structure, setbacks, existing structures, driveways, well and septic locations.
 4. If wastewater disposal is involved, obtain Vermont DEC Wastewater/Well Permit concurrently (or evidence of connection to municipal sewer -- Island Pond has a municipal wastewater system).
 5. Submit completed application and fee to Town Office.
 6. Zoning Administrator reviews for compliance with Brighton Zoning Bylaw.
 7. If Development Review Board (DRB) hearing is required (larger or conditional-use projects), attend hearing after 15-day public notice.
 8. Zoning Permit issued after approval.
 9. For regulated occupancies (commercial, multi-family, institutional): also apply for Vermont DFS Construction Permit online.
 10. Post all permits on site before beginning work.
 11. Schedule inspections and obtain Certificate of Occupancy.

-Inspections can be scheduled via: Brighton Town Office at (802) 723-4405 for local zoning inspections, DFS regional inspector for DFS-permitted projects.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Brighton, VT via: Brighton Town Office at (802) 723-4405 for local zoning inspections, DFS regional inspector for DFS-permitted projects.